sweetdream-001/ai-writing-style-assistant/README.md

 For questions or issues:
 1. Check the [API documentation](http://localhost:8000/docs) when running locally
 2. Review the test files for usage examples
+3. Check [DOCKER.md](DOCKER.md) for Docker-specific issues
-3. Open an issue on GitHub with detailed information
+4. Open an issue on GitHub with detailed information

 ---